umgbhalla/dotfiles/.config/install/doc/freebsd.md

   - The computer that will be wiped to install the new operating system
   - An internet connection
   - A disposable usb drive that can be wiped
 - Download the latest [FreeBSD installation image](https://www.freebsd.org/where.html) from their website.
-I downloaded the `amd64` architecture release 12.2 `memstick.img` instead of the standard iso image since it does not require an internet connection for the base installation.
+I downloaded `FreeBSD-13.0-RELEASE-amd64-memstick.img` instead of the standard iso image since it does not require an internet connection for the base installation.
 - Burn the downloaded disk image onto the usb.
 The dollar sign indicates elevated privileges (usually `sudo` or `doas` will suffice).

   ```